Candidate48/junit4Wiki/Pull-Requests.md

     git rebase -i HEAD~3

 Replace the number 3 with the number of commits you want to squash.
-If you don't know how many commits to squash, you can tell git to look at all commits you made on your branch since you branched off of `master`:
+If you don't know how many commits to squash, **and** you haven't previously merged to your bran h from master, you can tell git to look at all commits you made on your branch since you branched off of `master`:

     git rebase -i master